-Learn more about equitable evaluation practives in the recording and slide deck of the Associations Advancing Equitable Evaluation Practices' recent "sold-out" webinar, Evaluation as a Tool for Equity – A Primer on Equitable Evaluation.
+Learn more about equitable evaluation practives in the recording and slide deck of the Associations Advancing Equitable Evaluation Practices' recent webinar, Evaluation as a Tool for Equity – A Primer on Equitable Evaluation.

 Foundations use evaluation—intentionally gathering and analyzing information about programs and impact in order to inform decisions and strategy—to make sure their efforts are forwarding their mission.

 While many organizations are applying an equity lens to their work or have explicitly made equity a part of their mission, few have addressed the issue of how evaluation itself can further equity.
 Who asks the questions?
 Who owns and interprets the data?
 Who determines impact?
 Who benefits from the evaluation findings or recommendations?

 This webinar will introduce equitable evaluation (EE), an emerging evaluative paradigm guided by a set of core principles grounded in equity.
 We will explore how common approaches to evaluation can undermine equity, explain the core principles of equitable evaluation, and share resources to spur your thinking about how your organization could apply equitable evaluation to its work.

 • A brief overview of the evolution of evaluation and its relationship to philanthropy